API Endpoints Reference

 List Failed Jobs

-GET /_ext/_jobs/failed
+GET /v2/_angos/jobs/failed

 List dead-lettered jobs, i.e. jobs that exhausted their retry budget.
 Same query parameters and

-rejection rules as GET /_ext/_jobs.
+rejection rules as GET /v2/_angos/jobs/list.

 Response: